 Washington — Residents from across the metro area gathered Aug.
-28 in the District's Takoma Park neighborhood to oppose a proposed 200-bed child migrant shelter and voice a range of concerns, from the safety of children in this specific facility to wider problems with the Trump administration's immigration policies.
+28 in the District's Takoma Park neighborhood to oppose a proposed 200-bed child migrant shelter.
+Activists voiced a range of concerns, from the safety of children in this specific facility to wider problems with the Trump administration's immigration policies.

 "We stand united against the hate and the madness of this presidential administration that is trying to make criminals out of 2-year-olds," Montgomery County (Maryland) Councilmember Gabe Albornoz told the crowd, estimated at 600 by organizers, that filled much of the street directly outside the proposed shelter's front entrance.